Max-Croucher/gb-emu/readme.md

 This project is for my own learning and experience, and is therefore written without any use of AI.
 Written for Linux, and completely untested on Windows or devices with a different byte order.
 This project is very much a work-in-progress.

 ## Things that work:
- - Some games, including Tetris and Dr Mario
+ - Many games, including Tetris, Kirby and Link's Awakening
  - Intructions are implemented for machine cycle accuracy
  - Blargg CPU instruction tests
  - Common MBANK controllers (MBC1, MBC2, MBC5)
  - Interrupts and timers
  - Graphics, including the Acid2 test
+ - Sound, although sometimes the noise channel sounds wrong.
  - Framerate limiting to 59.7Hz
  - Tilemap viewer and debugger